placehold7r/placehold7r/README.md

  ###### !!**dni dwfandom unless friends**!!, basic dni criteria tbh just dont be an asshole and youre good to go .
 18+ iwcuf, romantic tsurugi doubles iwec

-###### my interests change a lot but atm im very into Phighting, milgram, dra/sdra2 and drdt !! - you can find me near the danganronpa area . mainly with party tho
+###### my interests change a lot but atm im very into Phighting, milgram, and dra/sdra2 !! - you can find me near the danganronpa area . mainly with party tho

 ----------